Conferences

 Click image for more

-2024: Driving Innovation in Business
+DICE 2024: Driving Innovation in Business

-On Thursday March 7thin conjunction with Local Enterprise week and DICE Labs, ATU Faculty of Business hosted a Driving Innovation in Business event.
+On Thursday March 7th in conjunction with Local Enterprise week and DICE Labs, ATU Faculty of Business hosted a Driving Innovation in Business event.

 Presentations were a collaboration between our academic staff and visionary guest speakers who are leaders in their field throughout the region.
 The discussions ranged from AI and digital transformation to running a social enterprise in challenging times and how to put your food business on the map.
 In the current economic climate, the opportunity to come together have insightful discussions and gain insights around such topics is invaluable to all who attended.